mortar-works/mortar-website/src/site/solutions/model-builder.md

 ---
 product: hxly
 title: "Model Builder"
+overview_heading: "What is the Model Builder?"
+hero_webgl: [modelbuilder]
+hero_slides:
+  - heading: "Data Preparation, Modelling and Dataset Creation."
+    body: "Specialist techniques for complex, imbalanced, and unstructured data — cleaned, prepared, and modelled for real-world use."
+    webgl: modelbuilder
 strapline: "Data Preparation, Modelling and Dataset Creation.
 Specialist techniques for complex, imbalanced, and unstructured data; your data cleaned, prepared, and modelled for real-world use."
 description: "Specialist techniques for complex, imbalanced, and unstructured data — cleaned, prepared, and modelled for real-world use.
 Custom datasets, behavioural models, and predictive outputs built to your specific problem."
 date: 2024-02-02